phelim-h/encord-agents/docs/dependencies.md

 ## Custom Dependencies

-Adding custom dependencies is simple.
-Define a function that loads them, and then use that function as a dependency.
-The function itself can also rely on other dependencies if needed.
+To add a custom dependencies:
+1. Define a function to load the dependencies.
+2. Use that function as a dependency.

 ```python
 def my_custom_dependency(label_row: LabelRowV2) -> dict: